JohnByrneJames/SpartaGlobalRepo/Notes/Week-7-DevOps-CI/Day33_Training.md

 export name="eng-67"
 ```

-In order to see all the variables in a environment you use the command:
+In order to see all the variables in an environment you use the command:

 ```bash
 env